kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject/inventory-display-slot.md

 After downloading and installing all **[InventorySystem](/project-2-dictionaries-to-store-data/inventory-scriptableobject.md)** class files.
 Fix any errors / issues caused by downloading the InventorySystem files.
 Then proceed with download / install of the InventoryDisplay UnityPackage file.
 Follow steps in **[InventorySystem](/project-2-dictionaries-to-store-data/inventory-scriptableobject.md)**  gitbook page to resolve issues.

--  **Step 2: Download, Import custom package: InvenetoryDisplay Unity-Package**  with Prefabs UI Inventory Display GameObjects
+-  **Step 2: Download, Import custom package: InventoryDisplay Unity-Package**  with Prefabs UI Inventory Display GameObjects **Link:** [UI-DisplayPrefab_Package-S19](https://utdallas.box.com/v/UI-InventoryDisplay-S19)
-**Link:** [UI-DisplayPrefab_Package-S19](https://utdallas.box.com/v/UI-InventoryDisplay-S19)

 - **Step 3: Drag InventoryDisplay prefab directly onto the Canvas GameObject in the Hierarchy Panel** in the Hierarchy in a scene (the EndScene is a good scene to use )